cdavidmaxey/cdavidmaxey.github.io/_posts/2016-10-02-Collaborative-and-Proactive-Solutions-problem-solving.md

 - disablekb=1
 credits: "<a rel='nofollow' href='https://youtu.be/jvzQQDfAL-Q' target='_blank'><em>Kids Do Well if They Can</em></a> by <a rel='nofollow' href='https://youtube.com/user/DrRossGreene' target='_blank'>Ross Greene</a> is licensed under <a rel='nofollow' href='https://www.youtube.com/static?template=terms' target='_blank'>Standard YouTube License</a>."
 title: "Collaborative & Proactive Solutions: Problem-solving with your child"
-description: "Collaborative & Proactive Solutions is an empirically-supported, non-punitive, non-adversarial model for solving challenging behavior problems with kids."
+description: "Collaborative & Proactive Solutions is an empirically-supported, non-punitive, non-adversarial model for problem solving challenging behavior with kids."
 tags:
 - Collaborative & Proactive Solutions
 - Behaviorally Challenging Kids